simon-oya/USENIX22-ihop-code/README.md

-This repository contains the code to evaluate query recovery attacks in Searchable Symmetric Encryption (SSE) schemes.
+This repository contains the code to evaluate query recovery attacks in Searchable Symmetric Encryption (SSE) schemes in the paper:

-This code can be used to reproduce the results in:
-* Simon Oya and Florian Kerschbaum. *"IHOP: Improved Statistical Query Recovery against Searchable Symmetric Encryption through Quadratic Optimization."* (2022).
+* Simon Oya and Florian Kerschbaum. *"IHOP: Improved Statistical Query Recovery against Searchable Symmetric Encryption through Quadratic Optimization."* (USENIX 2022).

-**DISCLAIMER**: the code should work, but there is a lot of room for improvements.
+**DISCLAIMER**: the code should work, but it's not very polished/efficient.
 There are many "TODO" comments here and there, but I might not have time to make further changes.
 I have done some code cleaning but I have not re-ran all the experiments in the paper to make sure it works.
 If you have any questions about the code, you can email Simon Oya (simon.oya@uwaterloo.ca)

 The code can be used as a framework to run the experiments, or the attack files can be taken independently to incorporate the attacks in other evaluations (see a description of the input variables of the attacks below).
 The overall evaluation framework is the following: